Magic of the Japanese Cherry Tree

 The place doesn't have to do with a park, or a garden, or a yard.
-It has to do with something kind of like a waiting room on the tree itself.
-Gently nestled in tiny, gnarly twigs, just behind the maturing cherry buds, was a little "packet" of pink - waiting.
-Here it is: A pretty pink packet color meant for petals that would soon burst forth in a glorious pink parade.
-Mr. Komuro found that if he gathered those twigs and buds, not too soon, not too late, and just before that blossom party began, he could retrieve that rare packet of pink and extract this pigment for natural dye!
-It was a pink pigment packet of pink – tongue twister intended!
+The place, really is kind of like a waiting room - place where excitment builds.
+Mr. Komuro found that in tiny, gnarly twigs, nestled just behind maturing cherry buds, was a little "packet" of pink - waiting.
+A pretty pink packet color meant for petals that would soon burst forth in a glorious pink parade.
+By gathering thoe twigs and buds, not too soon, not too late, and just before that blossom party began, Mr. Komuro discovered he could retrieve that rare packet of pink and extract this pigment for natural dye.
+It was a pink pigment packet of pink – (tongue twister intended!)

 But finding the color and choosing the best time to pick the buds was still only part of the Sakura Pink Dye mystery.
 Mr. Komuro still needed to find a way to make a dye solution that would be consistent and reliable.
 Unfortunately, how the tree produces its pretty pink was often out of his control.
 Weather, it seems, was a key factor for that pink color.
 Fickle as always, the weather might be running cooler one year, hotter the next, sometimes bringing days of unusual rain, or nights not quite cool enough.
 These weather conditions, in addition to a more complex series of events that tend to impact the blossoming tree and the forming color packets, Komuro found that the dye each tree produces from year to year would change.

 Yet, he persisted.
 Finally, through repeated experiments over the course of years, and by keeping diligent, detailed records, Mr. Komuro found success through the luck of weather, his unique techniques, and lots of perseverance.